jdelagal/grails-angular/README.md

 ## How to get started

-1. Install [Yeoman](http://yeoman.io), including Yo, Grunt and Bower (note: you don't need Grails.
-It will be downloaded automatically).
+1. Install [Yeoman](http://yeoman.io) (note: you don't need Grails.
+It will be downloaded automatically):

+        npm install -g yo

+2. Make sure you have `yo`, `grunt` and `bower` command line tools:

+        yo --version
+        grunt --version
+        bower --version

-2. Start the backend:
+3. Start the backend:

         cd backend
         ./grailsw run-app

-3. Install frontend dependencies (you need to do this only once):
+4. Install frontend dependencies (you need to do this only once):

         cd ../frontend
         npm install

-4. Start the frontend:
+5. Start the frontend:

         grunt server